 LLCs can take advantage of pass-through taxation, meaning the LLC is not required to pay LLC or corporate taxes.
 Rather, the LLC’s income and expenses are passed through to the owners’ personal tax returns.
 This means the owners pay income taxes on anything the business earns, but the company does not have to pay corporate income taxes.
 Corporations essentially have to pay taxes twice.
 They pay once at the corporate level, and then again at the personal level.
 When you incorporate your business as an LLC, you are only taxed on the personal level, which saves you and the business money.

 While S-corporations can take advantage of pass-through taxation, there are a lot of requirements they have to abide by.
 For example, they can’t have more than 100 shareholders and can’t include foreign shareholders.
 LLCs provide extra flexibility, as there are no similar restrictions on the number of shareholders or types of owners.

 Additionally, corporations have a much more rigid management structure, consisting of a board of directors who must oversee company policies, and officers who run the day-to-day business.
 LLCs are not required to use this structure and can be much more flexible.
 LLCs offer more choices in regards to how the business is run and how decisions are made.

 If you have a family-owned business, you might consider a family limited liability company (FLLC), which allows you to share a certain portion of your business with younger generations or other family members without giving up control.
 Consult with our lawyers to determine if this option is right for you.

-Schedule a Free Consultation With Our Denver Limited Liability Companies Attorney
+Schedule a Free Initial Meeting With Our Denver Limited Liability Companies Attorney